PerovskiteSCModelling/IonMonger/GUIDE.md

 It is recommended that users maintain a constant light intensity throughout impedance measurements.
 For example, `light_intensity = {1}` for 1 Sun equivalent light intensity throughout.

-For more information about how to analyse impedance spectra, see the section titled 'How to Analyse the Ouput'.
+For more information about how to analyse impedance spectra, see the section titled 'How to Analyse the Output'.

 ## How to Change the Statistical Models of Carriers in the Transport Layers

 Users have the option to choose parabolic or Gaussian bands in the ETL and/or HTL with either Boltzmann or Fermi-Dirac distributions.
+A third band model called the Blakemore model can be chosen by selecting Gaussian bands with width zero (`s=0`).

 The `stats` structure in the parameters file contains all the information necessary to construct the statistical models.
 This structure has two fields, `ETL` and `HTL`.
-If either of these fields are missing, the statistical model in that region will be automatically set to be the Boltzmann in parabolic bands, as in previous versions of the model.
+If either of these fields are missing, the statistical model in that region will be automatically set to be Boltzmann in parabolic bands, as in previous versions of the model.
 To apply a specific statistical model in one of the transport layers, the corresponding field of `stats` must have the field `band` and the field `distribution`. `band` determines which band shape should be employed.
 The currently supported models are `'parabolic'` and `'Gaussian'`. `distribution` can be set to `Boltzmann` for a Boltzmann distribution or `FermiDirac` to use the Fermi-Dirac distribution.
 The Gaussian band model requires the additional field `s`, giving the Gaussian width in units of the thermal voltage.
-For example, to apply a Boltzmann distribution parabolic bands in the ETL and a Fermi-Dirac distribution in Gaussian bands of width 3kT in the HTL,
+For example, to apply a Boltzmann distribution in parabolic bands in the ETL and a Fermi-Dirac distribution in Gaussian bands of width 3kT in the HTL,
 ```
 stats.ETL = struct('band', 'parabolic', 'distribution', 'Boltzmann');
 stats.HTL = struct('band', 'Gaussian','distribution', 'FermiDirac', 's', 3);
 ```
 Details of the statistical models can be found in the release paper.

-With the addition of non-Boltzmann statistical models, the conversion between carrier densities and quasi-Fermi levels is non longer trivial.
+With the addition of non-Boltzmann statistical models, the conversion between carrier densities and quasi-Fermi levels (QFLs) is no longer trivial.
 For this reason, the `params` structure contains four functions (`nE2EfE`, `EfE2nE`, `pH2EfH`, and `EfH2pH`) that make the conversion between dimensional carrier densities and QFLs based on the statistical models used in the simulation.
 Also for this reason, users can set the doping levels of the transport layers by setting either effective doping densities (`dE`,`dH`) or equilibrium QFLs (`EfE`,`EfH`).
 Whichever value is not set will be calculated from the other according to the statistical model in that transport layer.

-# How to Analyse the Ouput
+# How to Analyse the Output

 The solution is saved in dimensional form into one output file.
 This output .mat file takes the form of a structure called `sol`.
 There are three possible forms of the `sol` structure, depending on the simulation protocol.